jackdeansmith/EnablerTest/README.md

 each model is to the specific variations in our data set.
 In general, the anthropic models are a bit less positive about both our reasonable posts and our red flag posts.
-The GPT-4o series models rank the "reasonable" posts in line with the rest of the models, but rank the "red flag" posts higher than the rest of the models except for Llama 4 Maverick.
+The GPT-4o series models rank the "reasonable" posts in line with the rest of the models, but rank the "red flag" posts higher.
+Llama 4 Maverick seems to do the same.

 ![Figure 1: Model Rankings Comparison](analysis/figure_1.png)